Dilepton Radiation from Strongly Interacting Systems: QCD matter under extreme conditions

 The validity of this expansion scenario has been studied at RHIC by STAR in the the so-called beam-energy scan~\cite{Adamczyk:2012ku}.
 No major non-monotonic behavior of observables characterizing the fireball evolution has been found down to collision energies of~\sqsna{7.7} so far.
-Exceptions maybe the excitation function of anti-hyperons~\cite{Adam:2019koz}, which show indeed a change it the centrality dependence, and the excitation function of Gaussian source radii extracted from two-pion interferometry~\cite{Lacey:2014wqa}.
-The main purpose of this energy scan, which is currently repeated with more statistics and an upgraded detector system, is to scrutinize this search for non-monotonic excitation functions of observables and/or for the disappearance of signatures evidently attributed to the existence of a partonic phase in this intermediate stage.
+Exceptions are maybe related to the excitation function of anti-hyperons~\cite{Adam:2019koz}, which show indeed a change in the centrality dependence, and to the excitation function of the source radii extracted from two-pion interferometry~\cite{Lacey:2014wqa}.
+The main purpose of this energy scan, which is currently repeated with more statistics and an upgraded detector system, is to scrutinize this search for non-monotonic excitation functions of some observables and/or for the disappearance of signatures evidently attributed to the existence of a partonic phase in this intermediate stage.

-As it was already said, a strict division of a heavy-ion reactions into well separated stages is an idealization.
+As it was already said, a strict division of heavy-ion reactions into well separated stages is an idealization.
 Yet, it eases the way to the interpretation of dilepton emission in (ultra-) relativistic heavy-ion collisions.
-At the high energy frontier dileptons emitted in the initial stage (\mycf Sec.~\ref{sec:initial}) are characterized by partonic (hard) processes.
-Although at a few \agev\ first chance collisions are not hard, in the sense that perturbative QCD would apply, yet typical values of \sqrtsnn\ (taking the Fermi momentum into account) soon significantly depart from those characteristic for binary \nnnn\ collisions in the thermalized fireball.
-The contribution from this first chance collisions or pre-equillibrium stage can be experimentally accessed by studying elementary (reference) systems (\mycf Sec.~\ref{sec:exp-elementary}).
+At the high energy frontier dileptons emitted in the initial stage (\mycf Sec.\,\ref{sec:initial}) are characterized by partonic (hard) processes.
+Although at a few \agev\ first chance collisions are not hard, in the sense that perturbative QCD would apply, typical values of \sqrtsnn\ (taking the Fermi momentum into account) soon significantly depart from those characteristic for binary \nnnn\ collisions in the thermalized fireball.
+The contribution from this first chance collisions or pre-equilibrium stage can be experimentally accessed by studying elementary (reference) systems (\mycf Sec.\,\ref{sec:exp-elementary}).

-Finally, one might like to question that a thermalization of the fireball is achieved at low beam energies.
+Finally, one might like to challenge the assumption of a possible thermalization of the fireball at low beam energies.
 In that case, microscopic (transport) theory would be the only way to theoretically address the dilepton continuum.
-However, the recent development of "coarse graining" methods (\mycf Sec.~\ref{sec:initial}) for the description of dilepton production offers yet another possibility merging both approaches.
-We will come back to this point in the discussion of experimental results~\mycf Sec.~\ref{sec:status}.
+However, the recent development of "coarse graining" methods (\mycf Sec.\,\ref{sec:initial}) for the description of dilepton production offers yet another possibility merging both approaches.
+We will come back to this point in the discussion of experimental results~\mycf Sec.\,\ref{sec:status}.